 David Greenberg is the executive vice president for University Facilities and Operations, where he leads a team responsible for new building design and construction, campus public safety, campus services for students, building and grounds maintenance for academic and administrative departments, oversight of Manhattanville construction and the University's residential portfolio.
-With over 2,000 employees, Facilities and Operations manages more than 300 buildings and 15.5 million gross square feet and has an operating and capital budget in excess of $800 million per year.
+With over 2,000 employees, Facilities and Operations manages approximately 300 buildings and 15.8 million gross square feet and has an operating and capital budget in excess of $900 million per year.

 Prior to joining Facilities and Operations, Greenberg served as the first executive director of Columbia's Zuckerman Institute, an interdisciplinary neuroscience research and discovery center that will bring together 1,000 scientists in a state-of-the-art engine of discovery based at the Jerome L. Greene Science Center.
 As the Institute's senior non-academic and chief operating officer, he was responsible for creating and managing the administrative infrastructure and overseeing finance, human resources, information technology, communications, and building operations while working closely with co-directors Richard Axel and Eric Kandel, who are responsible for setting the Institute's scientific vision and mission.
 Greenberg continues to provide strategic and operational oversight of the Institute.